-Sky-high taxes, requirements for neutral packaging and a partial ban on flavours.
-This is how the Finnish government wants to handle the recently legalised sale of nicotine pouches in the country.
+High taxes, neutral packaging requirements and a partial ban on flavours.
+This is how the Finnish government wants to deal with the recently legalised sale of nicotine pouches in the country.
 But now Finnish consumers are warning of a backlash.

 "The tax will be ten times higher than in Sweden.
 This will lead to as much smuggling as before, resulting in less tax revenue than expected," writes the organisation Vapers Finland.

 Nicotine pouches have been legal to sell in Finland for six months.
 Now the Finnish government is proposing tough legislation to control the trade.
 If the proposal goes through, the portions will be taxed, increasing the price of a pack by almost 50%.
 In addition, the government introduces requirements for neutral packaging and a flavour ban, which means that nicotine pouches cannot taste like cannabis or alcohol.
-At the same time, it limits the nicotine content to 20 mg/g.
+At the same time, the nicotine content will be limited to 20 mg/g.

 Unexpected legalisation after elections